-Active Passive Usage hydrogen and oxygen. (b)The average person breathes 21,600 times a Water is used in everyday life.
+Active Passive Usage (a) Water consists of hydrogen and oxygen. (b)The average person breathes 21,600 times a day. ©The world is round.
+Water is used in everyday life.
 Soil is cultivated for a good crop.
 The simple present says that something was true in the past, is true in the present, and will be true in the future.
-It expresses general statements of fact and timeless truths. (d) I study for two hours every night.(e) I get up at seven every morning.(f) He always eats a I often invited to conferences.
+It expresses general statements of fact and timeless truths. (d) I study for two hours every night. (e) I get up at seven every morning. (f) He always eats a I often invited to conferences.
 Bread is eaten every day.
 The simple present is used to express habitual or everyday activities.